 2 – Java Audit Defense Strategy & Advisory: Providing strategic advice and support for audit defense, including communication and negotiation with Oracle.

-Organizations can engage in one or both phases based on their specific needs.
+Organizations can participate in one or both phases, depending on their specific needs.

 Which are the most common triggers for an Java audit?

 Oracle audits are not random; they are based on different types of information.
-A few joint audit triggers exist, such as downloads of downloadable Java for the past 5-10 years.
+Several joint audit triggers exist, such as downloads of downloadable Java software over the past 5-10 years.
 Read more Java Audit FAQs.

 Read more about our Oracle Java Audit Defense Services.